apfelbox/Prism-Detached/README.txt

 Integrates the [Prism Syntax Highlighting Library](https://github.com/LeaVerou/prism) in WordPress.

-It is called *detached*, since the code examples are not stuffed into the wysiwyg editor, together with all the other texts and content, but they are added separately as custom fields and just referenced via short tags (like footnotes).
+It is called *detached*, since the code examples are not stuffed into the rich text editor, together with all the other texts and content, but they are added separately as custom fields and just referenced via short tags (like footnotes).

 Check *Other Notes* for usage documentation.